Reviewed by George Baral

-Short-cycling can actually have a silver lining.
-Although it is a signal that something’s wrong with your furnace, it also demonstrates that the furnace’s safety mechanisms are working and preventing something more serious happening—a fire starting and burning down your home, for example.
+While it’s undoubtedly an issue, short-cycling does have a silver lining: it demonstrates that the furnace’s safety mechanisms are working and preventing something a serious problem—a fire starting and burning down your home, for example.

 Before you investigate the cause of a short-cycling furnace, it’s helpful to understand how your furnace works.
 Basically, the blower motor—the fan that distributes the air—sends air across a heat exchanger comprised of tubes with burning fuel passing through them, and then onward into the rooms of your home.

 You can easily prevent this type of short-cycling by being conscientious about changing your furnace’s air filter.
-It should be cleaned or replaced monthly to allow your furnace to work at optimum capacity.
-Turn off your furnace, unscrew the panel and insert a new filter.
-Most of the time, this is the easy answer to your short-cycling problem.
+You should clean or replace it monthly to allow your furnace to work at optimum capacity.
+Turn off the furnace, unscrew the panel and insert a new filter.
+Most of the time, this is the easy answer to short-cycling problem.

 If you’ve eliminated a dirty air filter as the cause, the next most likely culprit for short-cycling is your thermostat.
 Like any piece of mechanical equipment, it’s not perfectly reliable, and may need attention periodically.
 If your thermostat isn’t working properly, it may be telling the furnace to shut off prematurely.

 Shut off your thermostat, open the unit, and replace the batteries.
 Now, turn the system back on and monitor it as it runs for an hour to see if the problem is fixed.